bacemtayeb/EDA/README.md

 **Data Exploration**

-A typical data analysis with haberman dataset
+A practical guide to data analysis with haberman dataset